Vodhin/estate/README.md

 5 May 2024: Almost ready for a stable release!
 Still have to finish coding Community Information Forms and add some UI elements for Likes/Saves and Communication History.

-# REQUIREMENTS:
+REQUIREMENTS:

-e107 Content Management System, v2.3.3 or later
+e107 v2.3.3 or later

-Tested with PHP v7.4.33 & v8.2.0 - later Versions of PHP may cause problems
+Tested with PHP 7.4.33, later Versions of PHP may cause problems (I'm working on that)

-# FEATURES
+FEATURES

 Assign Users as Agents, Agency Managers, or Agency Admins.